 - Processed in accordance with individuals' rights (see What are my rights?).

 - Kept secure.

 - Not transferred outside the European Economic Area unless certain conditions are met.

 These protections apply to information in electronic form, and to many types of data in paper form.
-Further information about the Data Protection Act is available from the Information Commissioner's Office, a government agency which monitors compliance with the Act.
+Further information about the Data Protection Act is available from the Information Commissioner's Office, an independent body that monitors compliance with the Act.

 SOAS is committed to meeting its responsibilities to current and former students under the Data Protection Act and related legislation such as the Human Rights Act.
 SOAS's Data Protection Policy specifies the steps which SOAS is taking to meet its Data Protection obligations, and is binding on all members of the School.
 This statement is designed to highlight the areas of Data Protection which are of particular concern to students, and to help students understand how information about them will be used.
 It applies to all students regardless of age, so if you are under 18, you will be treated in the same way as students who are over 18 for Data Protection purposes.